-- The employee's individual contract shall clearly articulate the wages and benefits and how they are pro-rated. - The teacher shall be evaluated per the protocols of each CBA and District.
-Day-to-day supervision shall be undertaken by the administration in the school when and where the services are being rendered. - 6.
+- The employee's individual contract shall clearly articulate the wages and benefits and how they are pro-rated. - The employee shall be evaluated per the protocols of each CBA and District.
+Day-today supervision shall be undertaken by the administration in the school when and where the services are being rendered. - 6.
 The employee shall have a consistent schedule that is agreed upon by both Districts.
 The employee shall follow that schedule consistently throughout the year, regardless of snow emergency days, or other unforeseen school cancellations or delays.
-For example, if it is decided that the employee works Monday, Wednesday, and Friday in Plainfield and Tuesday and Thursday in Cornish, and there is a snow day in Cornish on Thursday, the employee shall continue to go to Plainfield on Friday and Monday, and will return to Cornish on Tuesday.
-Further, every effort will be made to minimize any transitions between Districts and duties will be equitably assigned. - The employee is subject to the provisions of each CBA when working in the applicable District. - Teachers do not have to work in the same content area in each District but must be certified and hold the proper credentials required for the position. - Any time required beyond what is outlined in the CBAs, shall be paid at the teacher's per diem or pro-rata rate, including additional days for the year. - 10.
-This provision shall be in effect for the 2020-2021 school year only.
-The continuation of such a provision shall be contingent on the parties of each CBA reconvening to reevaluate the provision.
-Any changes to the terms and conditions of employment for the teachers covered by this agreement shall be agreed to in writing.
-A final decision by the parties shall be reached on or before March 1st, 2021.
+For example, if it is decided that the employee works Monday, Wednesday, and Friday in Plainfield and Tuesday and Thursday in Cornish, and there is a snow day in Cornish on Thursday, the employee shall continue to go to Plainfield on Friday and Monday and will return to Cornish on Tuesday. - 7.
+The employee is subject to the provisions of each CBA when working in the applicable District. - 8.
+The employee does not have to work in the same content area in each District but must be certified and hold the proper credentials required for the position. - Any time required beyond what is outlined in the CBAs, shall be paid at the employee's per diem or pro-rata rate, including additional days for the year. - 10.
+Due to the large number of students taught by the employee, the employee shall be provided with a substitute for their classes for one day at the end of each trimester for the purpose of being provided with time to complete reporting requirements.